alem0lars/configs_book/gentoo/configuration/README.md

 [Configurations install](./system_configuration.md)
 tutorial.

+## Additional hardware support

+For every additional hardware (not supported by default), follow the corresponding guide.
+The available ones are listed [here](./device_specific).

 ## Build the kernel

 Now the kernel is configured (i.e. the `.config` file has been copied to